technologyordie/TE-Endpoint-Notification/README.md

 This macro polls the thousandeyes API and presents current webex quality based on the mos (mean opinion score) of a G.711 RTP test stream.

-Probably not the best test but this is also the very first version ;-)
+Probably not the best test based on cloud video architecture but this is also the very first version ;-)

 ### UI
 In the screenshot below you can see the message generate by this macro in